 The holiday park is lovely, there’s not many lodges and lots of space in between each lodge which gives you privacy.
 There’s a lovely pond in the middle of the park that’s home to ducks – they have no fear about coming over to your lodge!

-Our first town we visited was the lovely quaint Hawes.
+The first town we visited was the lovely quaint Hawes.
 From our lodge, it took about an hour to get to.
 Hawes has lots of cute shops and tearooms.
 It was quite a busy place especially as they had a market on the day we visited.
 The shop, Elijah Allen and Son is like Yorkshire Dales’ answer to Wholefoods – I picked up some toffee and strawberry vodka.
-The Wensleydale Creamery is in Hawes which is a good place to pick up a present (see what I did there?)
+The Wensleydale Creamery is in Hawes is also a gouda place to pick up a present (see what I did there?)

 Castle Bolton is a tiny place that has, yep you guessed it, a castle.
 We went to the cafe at Bolton Castle but decided not to pay to go into it as it seemed more like a ruin.
 Chickens roam the roads at Castle Bolton as it’s such a quiet place, there were only a few houses there that all looked like lovely Lilliput Lane cottages.

 We visited Leyburn to have lunch and visit the Chocolate Factory shop.
-Leyburn has some coffee shops, gift shops and the all important cash machine (lots of places we went accepted card but it’s always good to have some cash in case).
-At the Chocolate Factory shop, you could see the people make the chocolate, we bought some of their strawberry milk chocolate.
+Leyburn has some coffee shops, gift shops and the all-important cash machine (lots of places we went accepted card but it’s always good to have some cash just in case).
+At the Chocolate Factory shop, you could see the chocolate being made.
+We bought some of their strawberry milk chocolate.
 Leyburn also has a cute railway station with a shop that sells books and vinyl too.